ARTICLE / THE MAKING OF... SERIES

 Welcome to The making of… blog series.
 Can you start off by telling us your name and the name of the company you founded.

 Hi!
 I'm Laura Lady, Founder and CEO of FryAway.

-We've read that you had a previous life in the toy industry.
-Can you elaborate a little on that and also tell us how you came about starting FryAway?
+We read that you had a career in the toy industry.
+Can you elaborate a little on that and also let us know how you came about starting FryAway?

 I love creating products and delivering experiences that make people's lives better.

 As a toy marketer, I've had the good fortune to work alongside truly brilliant creatives and strategists across some of the world’s most loved kids' entertainment brands.
 And I've had a lot of fun along the way.

 From a personal standpoint, food is my passion.
 Experimenting in the kitchen, bringing a new recipe to life and feeding people brings me joy.